Exodus (2020 film)

 Exodus (خروج) is a 2020 Iranian drama film written and directed by Ebrahim Hatamikia.
-Exodus narrates the story of Rahmat Bakhshi, a war veteran and his fellow hard-working cotton farmers that lose all their crops after their farms are inadvertently inundated with salt water from a local dam.
+Exodus narrates the story of Rahmat Bakhshi, an Iran–Iraq War veteran and his fellow hard-working cotton farmers that lose all their crops after their farms are inadvertently inundated with salt water from a local dam.
 In response, they drive their tractors to the Presidential Administration in protest.

 Exodus screened for the first time at the 38th Fajr Film Festival, and has created controversy.
 The film opened on 12 April 2020.

 Plot

+The film tells the story of a group of rural farmers who, while emptying a saltwater dam, accidentally release water onto their farmland, ruining all their crops.
+After failing to resolve their problem through the dam officials, the village headman, the district headman, and the Imam of Friday Prayer, they decide to go to the president and share their problem with him.
+The group sets off from their village to Tehran by tractor, and it doesn't take long for the news of their trip to be broadcast in all the media, which creates popularity and problems for them.